 We are committed to sustainable energy use with the goal of sourcing 100% of our purchased electricity from renewable sources globally by 2025.

 Packaging is one of the most significant components of our beer’s carbon footprint.
 We are constantly looking for ways to increase the recycled material in our packaging, support recovery of bottles and reduce the amount of material in our packaging through actions such as light-weighting our containers.

 And we’re proud to say that our bottle portfolio in Australia is now considered light to superlight – best in class in sustainable packaging.

-We have committed to investing at least 1 billion USD globally to dedicated social marketing campaigns and programs to influence social norms and behaviors around drinking.
+We have committed to investing at least USD $1 billion globally to dedicated social marketing campaigns and programs to influence social norms and behaviours around drinking.

 We strive to be an integral part of our communities and believe we have an important role to play in giving back to the communities where we live and work and play.

 That’s why this World Environment Day, over 2,000 colleagues across our Asia Pacific South region stepped out to volunteer in our local communities.
 From planting trees, to weeding to carting mulch – we all got our hands dirty and gave back to our local communities.